 Pointe Sables Environmental Protection Area

-Some areas open to public; Maria Islands Nature Reserve strictly no access except by National Trust tours (fees apply); Some private lands
+Some areas open to public; Maria Islands Nature Reserve are strictly no access except by National Trust tours (fees apply), tours are currently suspended; Some private lands

-Entrance Fees to Maria Island apply – book tours with Saint Lucia National Trust Southern Office Adults – US$50; Some areas of PSEPA free – if you enjoy the PSEPA area, please donate towards the upkeep here
+Entrance Fees to Maria Island apply – book tours with Saint Lucia National Trust Southern Office Adults – US$50 (tours currently suspended); Some areas of PSEPA free – if you enjoy the PSEPA area, please donate towards the upkeep here.

 South Eastern coast of the island.
 Vieux Fort

-Take nothing with you except what you came with, your photos, memories, and your purchased souvenirs.
-Maria Island Nature Reserve, strict sanitary protocols apply – access forbidden except through Saint Lucia National Trust authorised tours.
+When the Islands are open for visitation, strict rules apply: Take nothing with you except what you came with, your photos, memories, and your purchased souvenirs.
+In the Maria Island Nature Reserve strict sanitary protocols apply – access forbidden except through Saint Lucia National Trust authorised tours.

 Contact: 1 – 758 452 5005, email@example.com